AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-26/acsd-48661-company-credit-limit-comma-separator-validation.md

 <u>Expected results</u>:

 You are able to save the company without fixing the credit limit.
-The field either accepts commas or doesn't add a comma when populating the field.
+Comma is not supported for input fields for the amounts and prices.

 <u>Actual results</u>: